Interactive Care Program: ICP (Daycare)

 Manners.
 While ICP is not part of our training program, K9 Tailshakers practices manners such as not bolting through gates, excessive barking, bolting through doors or out of kennels or crates.

 Themed Days.
-We provide themed days keeping our program fun and Interactive with Both Clients and Staff.
+We provide themed days keeping our program fun, full of enrichment and Interactive with Both Clients and Staff.
 Check out our ICP Calendar!

 Our ICP program runs Monday - Friday from 9am-3:30pm and Sunday/Saturday 9am-2:30pm.
 Hours outside of these times your dogs are resting and rotated for bathroom breaks.
 Please see below hours for drop off and pick up times. *